rempl/rempl/README.md

 ### Distribution of UI

-For tools based on `rempl`, a publisher is source of UI.
-When new sandbox for subscriber is created it send a request to publisher to provide an UI.
+For tools based on `rempl`, a publisher is a source of UI.
+When new sandbox for subscriber is created, it sends a request to publisher to provide an UI.
 Publisher should provide UI in some way:

-- `script` – JavaScript bundle that includes everything need to build an UI (i.e. JavaScript, CSS, templates etc)
+- `script` – JavaScript bundle that includes everything is needed to build an UI (i.e. JavaScript, CSS, templates etc.)
 - `url` – url of page that contains publishers UI

 ## API